 Patient benefits include:

-Our UPMC in South Central Pa. board-certified sports medicine physicians perform this treatment at UPMC Lititz and UPMC Pinnacle Procedure Center.
+Our UPMC in Central Pa. board-certified sports medicine physicians perform this treatment at UPMC Lititz and UPMC Procedure Center in central Pa.
 For more information, you can contact us at 717-791-2620.